COMP4651-24fall/project-group-7/README.md

 - **singeInstance.py** : Train the model with single instance

- ### “Generative AI is used to enhance grammatical accuracy and rephrase content using more professional terminology for the project"
+<span style="font-size: smaller;">Generative AI is used to enhance grammatical accuracy and rephrase content using more professional terminology for the project.</span>